Kanaan213/damage_part/readme.md

 # Damage Determination

-This a Python script for dealing with generating a csv file which has computed damage to a turbine blade during each flight from Engine Health Monitoring data.
+This Python script is for dealing with generating a csv file which has computed damage to a turbine blade during each flight from Engine Health Monitoring data.
 The script contains a function that performs the necessary data cleaning to discover 1% corrupt data and remove them.

 ## Installation